justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-discount-rule-type/README.md

-# Adding a New Discount Rule
+# Adding a New Discount Rule Type

 This tutorial will show you how to add ... by implementing the `Foo` interface.